 Contributing factors to sesamoid fractures include the use inappropriate shoes for work and sports.

-The differential diagnosis for a sesamoid fracture includes;
+The differential diagnosis for a sesamoid fracture includes:

 The most common outcome of a sesamoid fracture is that the fracture heals with an asymptomatic fibrous union.
 This fibrous union is not true bone but rather a tissue made of collagen that is strong enough to support the normal function of the sesamoid.
 Often we'll see that this fibrous union is adequate for some activities but becomes painful with sports or increased duration of time on the feet.
 If this is the case, patients will experience transient pain with increased activity.
-High heeled shoes also will aggravate a fibrous union of a sesamoid fracture.
+High-heeled shoes also will aggravate a fibrous union of a sesamoid fracture.

 Some sesamoid fractures will not heal and present with continued pain.
-If this is the case, surgical excision of the sesamoid called a sesamoidectomy is performed.
+If this is the case, a surgical excision of the sesamoid called a sesamoidectomy is performed.
 The tibial (medial sesamoid) is excised through a 3-4 cm incision on the medial aspect of the great toe joint.
 The fibular sesamoid is excised either through a dorsal (top of the foot) incision or a plantar (bottom) incision.
 The plantar incision affords a better approach to the fibular sesamoid but necessitates 3 weeks non-weight bearing following surgery to avoid direct pressure to the plantar incision.
 Many surgeons prefer to excise the fibular sesamoid through a dorsal approach to enable immediate weight bearing on the foot post-op.

-Partial sesamoidectomy for sesamoid fractures is rarely advocated by surgeons due to consistently poor outcomes of this procedure.
+Partial sesamoidectomy for sesamoid fractures is rarely advocated by surgeons due to the consistently poor outcomes of this procedure.
 Fixation of sesamoid fractures is also an uncommon technique used in treating sesamoid fractures.
 Most surgeons will avoid using pin, screw or absorbable fixation due to the high success rate of traditional, complete sesamoidectomy.

 A sesamoidectomy (both tibial and fibular) can be performed at a hospital or surgery center on an out-patient basis.
 Local anesthesia with sedation is the preferred anesthetic.
-Partial to full weight bearing is possible post-op depending on the incision site.
+Partial-to-full weight bearing is possible post-op depending on the incision site.
 No weight bearing for three weeks is the rule for plantar incisions used to access the fibular sesamoid.
 Most sesamoidectomies heal uneventfully in 6-8 weeks.
 The success of this procedure is good to excellent.

 The images below show the steps used to perform a tibial sesamoidectomy.
 Image 1 shows the incision planning.
-Image 2 shows exposure of the tibial sesamoid and dissection of the sesamoid from its' attachments to the capsule of the 1st metatarsal phalangeal joint.
+Image 2 shows exposure of the tibial sesamoid and dissection of the sesamoid from its attachments to the capsule of the 1st metatarsal phalangeal joint.
 Image 3 shows that joint following excision of the sesamoid.
-The surgical void is inspected to insure no damage occurred to the flexor hallucis longus.
+The surgical void is inspected to ensure no damage occurred to the flexor hallucis longus.
 Image 4 shows final closure and image 5 shows an intact but fractured tibial sesamoid.